 This approach seems promising for Maxwell's equations, which can be expressed in terms of a Dirac operator.
 In general, the method may encounter obstacles in higher dimensions, similar to those mentioned by Boffi et al [6].
 Also, the process of decomposition itself may sacrifice geometric insight, and possibly invertibility, and might be better delayed to as late as possible, or eventually eliminated.
-This idea of late decomposition leads to a "notional commutative diagram": instead of Hodge decomposition of problem P into problem Q followed by FEEC discretization into problem Q_h , it may be possible to perform "FEGC discretization" into problem P_h followed by "discrete Hodge decomposition" into problem Q_h :
+This idea of late decomposition leads to a "notional commutative diagram": instead of Hodge decomposition of problem P into problem P followed by FEEC discretization into problem P into problem P followed by "discrete Hodge decomposition" into problem P followed by "discrete Hodge decomposition" into problem P